apattar/hw6-framework-apattar-c/README.md

 1. Add the `TableVisualizer.tsx` and `tabulator.css` files from this folder into the `frontend/src/plugin/` directory.

-2. Finally, in `frontend/src/plugins.txt`, add a new line with the text "TableVisualizer".
+2. In `frontend/src/plugins.txt`, add a new line with the text "TableVisualizer".

 3. In `frontend/package.json`, add the following line under `"dependencies"`:
 ```javascript
 "react-tabulator": "^0.18.1",
 ```

+4. Make sure to run `npm install` before starting the frontend server.

 The visualization plugin should now show up when starting the program!